Find Courses

 Learn how to use the course catalog search to find the right courses.
 You can also use the course search to find classroom locations during the first week of classes.

-In the event that my.harvard Course Search is unavailable, you can use the Courses PDF as an alternative way to browse the my.harvard Course Catalog.
+In the event that my.Harvard Course Search is unavailable, you can use the Courses PDF as an alternative way to browse the my.Harvard Course Catalog.

 The University reserves the right to cancel or modify courses of instruction, to change times, days, or locations of courses, and to change a course’s instructor(s) at any time.